thien-do/thien-do/projects.md

 → [samuwrite.com][samu] — [GitHub][samu-git]

 Samuwrite is an online writing app with [Zen][zen] design.
-It lets you focus on your writing, and nothing else.
+It lets you focus on your writing and nothing else.
 It has [real save], Vim mode, in-editor code highlight, and a keyboard-first UI.
 It doesn't have any tracker or ad.

 [samu]: https://samuwrite.com
 [samu-git]: https://github.com/thien-do/samuwrite